gwen-williams/WeedsPy_MCMC/README.md

 * `nwalkers` : number of emcee walkers
 * `freq_unit` : the unit of the frequency, either MHz, GHz, or Hz.

+For ease, other parameters that require significant tweaking should be set within the body of your main Python scripts.
+These include the values of any fixed parameters in your modelling, the priors, and the initial location of your walkers.
+Examples of how to do this are shown in the `example_scripts` sub-directory.

+### Observed spectra

+The scripts are currently setup to require you to place your observed spectra in the `spectra/` sub-directory.
+Currrently, your spectra must already be in the CLASS file format of `.30m` (the GILDAS/CLASS handbook details how to do the conversion), and your filename must follow the convention `spec_i100_j200.30m`, where `i100` refers to the x pixel coordinate of 100, and `j200` refers to the y pixel coordinate of 200.

 ### Running the scripts

-Start a CLASS terminal from the parent directory.
+Start a CLASS terminal from your parent directory.
 To run the scripts, execute the following:

 ```
 PYTHON WeedsPy_MCMC.py
 ```

+All functions to carry out the `emcee` sampling are placed inside a Python class within the `WeedsPy_MCMC.py` Python script.
+Unfortunately, due to the nesting of the Gildas/Python `Sic` commands, any calls to the Gildas/CLASS terminal with `Sic` will not be recognised if placed in a secondary Python script that is then called by a primary Python script.
+As such, the Python class object that contains all the functions to carry out the analysis must be placed in the preamble of your main Python script.
+Example scripts are shown in the `example_scripts` directory of how you should structure your analysis script.

 ## Future work

-* A biggest bottle-neck with this code is the run time.
-We are currently looking into parallelisation, and hope a future version will include an option for this.
+* The biggest bottle-neck with this code is the run time.
+We are currently looking into parallelisation, and hope a future version will include an option for this if possible.

 * We currently rely on the user to create the `.30m` files of their observed spectra themselves.
 A future version of this script will include a function that will do this for the user.